futape/gustav/Gustav-configuration.md

     datatype   |
               Configuartion option

 How an option's value is processed is described for each option individually.
 If no default value is specified (i.e. no `=`), the configuration option is required.
-An option's default value is not processed an more.
+An option's default value is not processed any more.

 ###Location options